michaeljseiter/mux.sh/content/blog/welcome-to-mux.md

 ## 🤔 Why “mux”?

-It's short for *multiplexing* — sending multiple signals over a single channel.
+It's short for *multiplexing*, which means sending multiple signals over a single channel.

 That’s basically what this site is: a single place to broadcast my scattered side projects, thoughts, and tool-building obsessions.